-Authentication is the process of verifying the identity of a given user or client.
-In other words, it involves making sure that they really are who they claim to be.
-At least in part, websites are exposed to anyone who is connected to the internet by design.
-Therefore, robust authentication mechanisms are an integral aspect of effective web security.
+Authentication is the process of verifying the identity of a user or client.
+Websites are potentially exposed to anyone who is connected to the internet.
+This makes robust authentication mechanisms integral to effective web security.

 Authentication mechanisms rely on a range of technologies to verify one or more of these factors.

-Authentication is the process of verifying that a user really is who they claim to be, whereas authorization involves verifying whether a user is allowed to do something.
+Authentication is the process of verifying that a user is who they claim to be.
+Authorization involves verifying whether a user is allowed to do something.

-In the context of a website or web application, authentication determines whether someone attempting to access the site with the username
+For example, authentication determines whether someone attempting to access a website with the username

 Carlos123 really is the same person who created the account.

-Carlos123 is authenticated, his permissions determine whether or not he is authorized, for example, to access personal information about other users or perform actions such as deleting another user's account.
+Carlos123 is authenticated, their permissions determine what they are authorized to do.
+For example, they may be authorized to access personal information about other users, or perform actions such as deleting another user's account.

-Broadly speaking, most vulnerabilities in authentication mechanisms arise in one of two ways:
+Most vulnerabilities in authentication mechanisms occur in one of two ways:

-In many areas of web development, logic flaws will simply cause the website to behave unexpectedly, which may or may not be a security issue.
-However, as authentication is so critical to security, the likelihood that flawed authentication logic exposes the website to security issues is clearly elevated.
+In many areas of web development, logic flaws cause the website to behave unexpectedly, which may or may not be a security issue.
+However, as authentication is so critical to security, it's very likely that flawed authentication logic exposes the website to security issues.

-The impact of authentication vulnerabilities can be very severe.
-Once an attacker has either bypassed authentication or has brute-forced their way into another user's account, they have access to all the data and functionality that the compromised account has.
+The impact of authentication vulnerabilities can be severe.
+If an attacker bypasses authentication or brute-forces their way into another user's account, they have access to all the data and functionality that the compromised account has.
 If they are able to compromise a high-privileged account, such as a system administrator, they could take full control over the entire application and potentially gain access to internal infrastructure.

 A website's authentication system usually consists of several distinct mechanisms where vulnerabilities may occur.
-Some vulnerabilities are broadly applicable across all of these contexts, whereas others are more specific to the functionality provided.
+Some vulnerabilities are applicable across all of these contexts.
+Others are more specific to the functionality provided.

 We will look more closely at some of the most common vulnerabilities in the following areas:

-Note that several of the labs require you to enumerate usernames and brute-force passwords.
-To help you with this process, we've provided a shortlist of candidate usernames and passwords that you should use to solve the labs.
+Several of the labs require you to enumerate usernames and brute-force passwords.
+To help you with this process, we provide a shortlist of candidate usernames and passwords that you should use to solve the labs.